wvpianoman/brian-everything/BASE/README-DOCS/some-tips.md

+## Create custom partitions

+note: if you go for "Advanced Custom (Blivet-GUI)" then ve sure to create at least the 3 partitions:

+### Partition 1:
+type: Standard partition
+Filesystem: ext4
+Size: 2 Gib (good)
+Mount point:
+/boot

+### Partition 2:
+type: Standard partition
+Filesystem: efisystem
+Size: 2 Gib (good)
+Mount point:
+/boot/efi

+### Partition 3:
+type: Btrfs volume
+Size: As much as desired.
+(30 Gib, 40, 100..)
+Mount point:
+/

+* The efi partition is only required if your device supports efi otherwise if only BIOS then don't create it.

 ##  Create a keyboard shortcut to suspend Fedora

 To create a keyboard shortcut to suspend Fedora, you can use the following steps: